Archie Mitchell: Storylines

 Archie realizes that Danielle is Ronnie's daughter when he sees her locket and recognizes it as the one Ronnie gave her baby before giving her up for adoption.
 Danielle admits to him that she came to Walford to find Ronnie, get to know her, and tell her who she was - only Ronnie has ended up rejecting her and she cannot get close to anyone; with Ronnie secretly feeling guilty for giving Danielle away.
-Archie realizes that he will be disowned from the family when they find out he lied to Ronnie about her daughter, so he tells her that Ronnie suffers from depression and to let him tell her that Danielle is her daughter when the time is right - wanting to protect himself from Ronnie finding out about his lies.
+Archie realizes that he will be disowned from the family when they find out he lied to Ronnie about her daughter, so he tells her that Ronnie has depression and to let him tell her that Danielle is her daughter when the time is right - wanting to protect himself from Ronnie finding out about his lies.
 He tells Danielle that he will tell Ronnie, but later contemplates strangling her.
 Unable to go through with it, he leaves Danielle heartbroken by telling her that Ronnie knows and had decided that she wants nothing to do with her - going as far as to get Archie to pay Danielle in leaving Walford for good.
 On his wedding day, Archie is angered by Peggy's decision not to wear the suit he chose for her.
 When challenged by Peggy at the altar, he decides he loves her regardless and the ceremony proceeds.
 At the reception, Ronnie sees Danielle about to snatch Amy and she tells her the truth.
 Danielle realizes Archie has lied to her, but Archie claims Danielle is mentally ill.
 Danielle tries to prove herself but Ronnie believes Archie and throws Danielle out.
 However, she later finds the locket upon toasting her father's marriage to Peggy - which causes Ronnie to realize that Danielle was telling the truth and that Archie had in fact been lying to both of them.
 Ronnie quickly goes to find Danielle, ignoring her father's efforts to stop her as she is disgusted by his lies.
 In response, Archie insists that her chance to get Danielle back is meaningless and that it will not affect his marriage to Peggy - not realizing that Peggy herself is right behind him, overhearing Archie dismissing Ronnie's claims about him.
 Once he turns to face his wife, Peggy realizes that Ronnie was telling the truth about Archie all along.
 Equally disgusted by his lies, she screams at their guests to leave and confronts Archie for his deceit.
 Her family and Jack are stunned by the news that Danielle is Ronnie's daughter, and that Archie is as evil as Ronnie always claimed.
 As Archie desperately defends his actions in front of Peggy and their ashamed family, Ronnie rushes to find and reconcile with Danielle.
 However, she ends up witnessing Danielle being struck by Peggy's stepdaughter Janine Butcher (Charlie Brooks) in her car; Danielle dies in her long-lost mother's arms, leaving Ronnie broken-hearted as Archie had robbed her of a life with her daughter.
 After Ronnie prevents her father from visiting Danielle at the morgue and then attending her funeral, Archie is thrown out of The Queen Vic and disowned by his family - with Roxy also turning on her father for ruining her sister's life.
 Peggy, wanting justice for Ronnie and Danielle, orders Phil to kill Archie - so he kidnaps him and threatens to bury him in cement.
 Archie falls for the blackmail and begs for his life, offering Phil money.
 However, the cement mixer only contains water.
 Phil tells Archie to leave, saying if he returns, he will be killed for real.